kiks12/OOP-midterms-cartesian-plane/README.md

 ### convertInputToPoints(inputs: any[], cartesianPlane: CartesianPlane)
-This function will use the inputs from __askUserForInputs and return its corresponding Point on the cartesian plane.
+This method will use the inputs from __askUserForInputs and return its corresponding Point on the cartesian plane.

 ```python
 # when you have inputs from users about which points to use, you can convert